globalise-huygens/datasprint-amh/README.md

       - [C.2.12 Indische Zee](https://globalise-huygens.github.io/datasprint-amh/#data:text/x-url,https://globalise-huygens.github.io/datasprint-amh/manifests//C.2.12.json)
       - [C.2.13 Indische Archipel](https://globalise-huygens.github.io/datasprint-amh/#data:text/x-url,https://globalise-huygens.github.io/datasprint-amh/manifests//C.2.13.json)

-## Aggregations
+### Aggregations

-To bridge between the image itself, the IIIF Collections and Manifests, and the structured metdata of the Atlas of Mutual Heritage, the Atlas's data is modelled in the Europeana Data Model as RDF.
-The Manifests then link to the structured RDF data using the `rdfs:seeAlso` property, and the map links to the Manifest using the `dcterms:isReferencedBy` property.
-An example of this data (coming from [aggregations/4.VEL/297.json](aggregations/4.VEL/297.json)):
+To connect the image itself, the IIIF Collections and Manifests, and the structured metadata of the Atlas of Mutual Heritage, the Atlas's data is modelled in the Europeana Data Model as RDF.
+The Manifests then link to the structured RDF data using the `rdfs:seeAlso` property, while the map links to the Manifest using the `dcterms:isReferencedBy` property.
+An example of this data can be found in [aggregations/4.VEL/297.json](aggregations/4.VEL/297.json):

 ```json
 {